Successful participation trade fairs

 - Check the trade fair concept, period and cross-check with other events

-- Check costs, type and location of space available
+- Check duration, costs, type and location of space available

-- Check international trade show directories to find applicable fairs (e.g. www.auma.de or www.eventseye.com)
+- Check international trade show directories to find applicable fairs (eg. eventseye.com)

 - Check the assistance that the fair may offer you (via the exhibitor manual)

-Another key for success is a thorough preparation of the trade fair.
-Make sure you start in time with your preparation.
-This is key for the eventual success of participating in a trade fair.
-In order to properly prepare you should:
+Another key for success is a thorough preparation for the trade fair.
+Make sure you start preparation in time.
+This is key for the eventual success .Tips for preparation include:

 - Make a concept exhibition plan